Cellular bases of generalized q-Schur algebras: Introduction

-Our main results are Theorems \ref{thm:cellularity} and \ref{thm:int:cellularity}, which establish the cellularity of the rational and integral forms respectively, and Theorem \ref{thm:main}, which establishes the quasihereditariness of specializations in fields of characteristic zero and characterizes the simple representations as heads of the corresponding cell modules.
-Assuming that bases of the cell modules have been determined, a cellular basis of the algebra is obtained by gluing each basis and its dual along the idempotent indexed by the highest weight.
-The cellular bases so obtained are new, even in Type A.
+Most of this paper amounts to a self-contained study of the rational form $\Schur(\pi)$ of a generalized $q$-Schur algebra by means of its idempotent presentation (see \cite{DG:announce, DG:PSA, Doty:PGSA}).
+Our earlier papers studied these algebras via a descent from the associated quantized enveloping algebra $\UU$.
+This paper adopts the opposite viewpoint, taking the aforementioned presentations as the starting point.
+Sections \ref{sec:prelim} -- \ref{sec:cellular} are self-contained; that is, independent of the theory of quantum groups.
+We use only the given presentation of the rational form and some basic facts (e.g., Weyl's theorem) about semisimple Lie algebras (in the proof of Theorem \ref{thm:simplicity}).
+Our first main result is Theorem \ref{thm:cellular}: assuming that bases of the cell modules have been determined, a cellular basis (in the sense of Graham and Lehrer \cite{GL}) of the algebra is obtained by gluing each cell module basis and its dual basis (with respect to the defining anti-involution) along the idempotent indexed by the highest weight.
+The cellular bases so obtained are in general new, even in type A, and even for the classical $q$-Schur algebras.

+The second part of the paper, starting in Section~\ref{sec:cellular-A}, is not self-contained.
+In \cite{Doty:PGSA} it was shown that the canonical basis of the divided power $\A$-form ${}_\A\dot{\UU}$ of Lusztig's ``modified form'' of the corresponding quantized enveloping algebra $\UU$ descends to a cellular basis of the $\A$-form of the $q$-Schur algebra.
+Here $\A = \Z[v,v^{-1}]$.
+Starting in Section~\ref{sec:cellular-A} we assume the results of \cite{Doty:PGSA} in order to know that the $\A$-form ${}_\A\Schur(\pi)$ of the algebra $\Schur(\pi)$ is free as an $\A$-module, and in order to identify the kernels of various homomorphisms to smaller $q$-Schur algebras.
+Our second main result is Corollary \ref{cor:k-basis}, which extends the procedure of Theorem \ref{thm:cellular} to the $\Bbbk$-form $\Schur_q(\pi)$ of $\Schur(\pi)$, obtained by specializing $v$ to some chosen invertible $q \in \Bbbk$.
+As an application of our approach, in Section~\ref{sec:filtration} we give an explicit construction of certain interesting filtrations of projective $\Schur_q(\pi)$-modules coming from an idempotent decomposition of the regular representation.